Miguel (singer): Personal life

 Miguel has said that Transcendental Meditation is the key to balancing his lifestyle: "It's good to take a breath from everything and just center yourself.
 That is the best way of describing it."

 Miguel began a relationship with model Nazanin Mandi in 2005.
 In January 2016, it was announced that they were engaged.
 The couple married on November 24, 2018, at Hummingbird Nest Ranch in Santa Susana, California.
 In September 2021, the pair announced their separation, which was called off in early 2022.
 On October 4, 2022, Mandi filed for divorce citing irreconcilable differences.

 In 2017, Miguel was accused of sexual assault by Xian Bass, a fan of his music.
 Miguel denied the accusation, calling it "bizarre" and "twisted," as well as claiming that Bass' story of what transpired is not accurate.

 On September 9, 2025, Miguel revealed on Instagram that he has a child, born in 2024, with former VOGUE China editor-in-chief Margaret Zhang.

-The multi-platinum and Grammy Award-winning artist, Miguuel, will host events that explore creativity, artistic control, and commerce as a New York University Steinhardt’s Scholar-in-Residence for 2025-26 academic year on October 08, 2025.
+Miguel began hosting events exploring creativity, artistic control, and commerce as Steinhardt's Scholar-in-Residence for NYU's 2025-26 academic year on October 14, 2025.